Married at First Sight (Australian TV series): Season 11 (2024)

 In the first episode, two couples (Sara & Tim, Cassandra & Tristan) met and wed in Sydney.
 In the second episode, two couples (Lucinda & Timothy, Tori & Jack) met & wed in Gold Coast Hinterland and Sydney.
 In the third episode, two couples (Natalie & Collins, Eden & Jayden) met & wed in Sydney and Gold Coast.
 In the fourth episode, one couple (Ben & Ellie) met & wed in Sydney.
 In the fifth episode, two couples (Lauren & Jonathan, Andrea & Richard) met & wed in Gold Coast & Tamborine Mountain.
 In the 14th episode, two couples (Stephen & Michael, same sex couple and Madeleine & Ash) met & wed.
 In the 15th episode, the final couple (Jade & Ridge) met & wed in Sydney.

 Season 12 (2025)

 In the first episode, two couples (Carina & Paul, Lauren & Eliot) met and wed in Sydney.
 In the second episode, two couples (Katie & Tim, Jamie & Dave) met and wed in Sydney and Berry.
-In the third episode, two couples (Awhina & Adrain, Sierah & Billy) met and wed.
+In the third episode, two couples (Awhina & Adrian, Sierah & Billy) met and wed.
 In the fourth episode, two couples (Ashleigh & Jake, Rhi & Jeff) met and wed.
 In the fifth episode, two couples (Morena & Tony, Jacqueline & Ryan) met and wed.
 In the 14th episode, one couple (Beth & Teejay) met and wed.
 In the 15th episode, a couple who left returned as separate bride and groom to form two new couples (Lauren & Clint, Veronica & Eliot) met and wed.

+Season 13 (2026)

+In the first episode, two couples (Alissa & David, Rachel & Steven) met and wed.
+In the second episode, two couples (Melissa & Luke, Gia & Scott) met and wed.
+In the third episode, two couples (Bec & Danny, Brook & Chris) met and wed.
+In the fourth episode, one couple (Rebecca & Steve) met and wed.
+In the fifth episode, two couples (Stella & Filip, Julia & Grayson) met and wed.
+In the 14th episode, two couples (Juliette & Joel, Stephanie & Tyson) met & wed.
+In the 15th episode, the final couple (Chris & Sammy, same sex couple) met & wed.
+During the series a message of support for relationship expert Mel Schilling was given by John Aiken.
+Schilling died on 24 March 2026.